frozeman/feindura-flat-file-cms/README.txt

 APPROPRIATE USES
-  It's not tested yet, but it should work well on websites with up to 10 000 vistiors per day feindura#$storedPages array can have up to 30 000 Pages if the php memory limit is 16MB
+  It's not tested yet, but it should work well on websites with up to 10 000 vistiors per day feinduraPages::$storedPages array can have up to 30 000 Pages if the php memory limit is 16MB